Tuesday, July 25, 2023

 Within this image, we witness one figure kneeling before another.
 Standing before the inquirer is a bald man in ornate clothing, suggesting that he is a priest.
 The priest is either reading from a scroll using a pointer, or inscribing the scroll with a brush.

 Stuart Kaplan identifies the standing figure as Imhotep, a healer, sage, and trusted counselor to the pharaoh Zoser.
 He was the architect of the Step Pyramid and the High Priest of the sun god Ra at the Temple in Heliopolis.
-Though his original papyri have been lost to time, his wisdom lives on in aphorisms attributed to him.
+Although Imhotep's original papyri have been lost to time, his wisdom lives on in aphorisms attributed to him.
 Centuries later, the Greeks would connect his worship with that of Asclepius, the Greek god of medicine, ensuring Imhotep a kind of immortality.

-Kaplan assigns the following meanings to the upright card: an individual immersed in the healing arts, wisdom applied to practical ends, the manifestation of ideas into tangible works, healing through relaxation and restoration, the end of suffering, and a recovery from illness.
+Kaplan assigns the following meanings to the upright card: an individual immersed in the healing arts, wisdom applied to practical ends,the manifestation of ideas into tangible works, healing through relaxation and restoration, the end of suffering, and a recovery from illness.
 Conversely, the reversed card suggests lingering illness, impracticality, unwelcome advice, imprudent counsel, and the burden of insomnia.

-These cards beckon us to make our lives sacred journeys in which our decisions and actions are steeped in reverence for the divine and a desire to infuse the world with wholeness and sanctity.
+These cards beckon us to make our lives sacred journeys in which our decisions and actions are steeped in reverence for the divine, self-respect, and a desire to bring wholeness and sanctity to the world

 Wednesday, July 5, 2023

-Egipcios Kier - 28 Uncertainty
+Egipcios Kier * 28 Uncertainty

 Tarot aficionado, Stuart Kaplan penned an insightful commentary to accompany the deck.
 In the “Little White Book,” he writes that the men stand beneath the Star of the Underworld, a place where the deceased are not yet redeemed, but remain suspended in a realm of possibilities.